ashvinoli/Acad-Autoplot/README.md

 * Download and install python from https://www.python.org/downloads/  Again make sure the "Add to path" check box is checked during the end of installation.

 ## Copying required files
-* Copy the .py file inside the folder where your output pdfs will be kept.
+* Copy the "rem_word.py" file inside the folder where your output pdfs will be kept.
 This same folder will later be the location to be provided when the macro is run.
+Copy the "Acad.lsp" and "printer.dvb" file inside the autocad installed directory.